jremenyi1/PowerBI_Projects/ARHS_Public_Health/README.md

 ## Background

-Alcohol‑related harm remains a major public health issue in Scotland, with substantial variation between local authority areas.
-Hospital admission data provide an important lens for examining long‑term trends and geographic inequalities in alcohol‑related harm.
+Alcohol-related hospital admissions remain a major public health issue in Scotland.
+Rates vary over time and differ widely between council areas.
+Understanding these patterns is essential for identifying persistent inequalities and targeting prevention efforts.

-This project analyses **alcohol‑related hospital statistics (ARHS)** using routinely published Scottish health data.
-The focus is on **how alcohol-related hospitalisation rates change over time**, **how local authorities compare with the national average**, and **where inequalities are most pronounced**, with Dundee City used as a case study.
+This project combines Python and Power BI.
+Python is used to clean the data and validate trends.
+Power BI is used to present the same findings in an interactive and accessible way.
+The two parts share the same logic and draw from the same cleaned dataset.

 ---